Bullish vs. Bearish: A Beginner’s Guide to Understanding Market Terms

 Bullish and bearish terms are derived from the Latin words for “bull” and “bear.”
 They are both animals that symbolize strength, courage, and aggression.
 A bull is a male cow that charges forward with its horns lowered, while a bear is a large black or brown animal that hibernates in winter.

-Bullish terms describe a situation where something is expected to increase in value, price, or popularity.
 For example, if you see many people buying stocks or cryptocurrencies that have been rising in price recently.
 You can now say they are bullish on those assets.
 Similarly, if you know a lot of positive news or reports about a company or an industry that has been growing or innovating, you might say that they are bullish on their prospects.

-Bearish terms describe a situation where something is expected to decrease in value, price, or popularity.
-For example, if you see many people selling stocks or cryptocurrencies falling in price recently, you might say they are bearish on those assets.
+Another example, if you see many people selling stocks or cryptocurrencies falling in price recently, you might say they are bearish on those assets.
 Similarly, if you know a lot of negative news or reports about a company or an industry struggling or losing customers.
 You now say that they are bearish on their prospects.

 How do bullish vs. bearish terms affect the market?

 Bullish and bearish terms can affect the market differently depending on the context and the time frame.
 Generally speaking, when there is more demand than supply for an asset, its price tends to rise (bull market).
 When there is more supply than demand for an asset, its price tends to fall (bear market).
-However, these trends can be influenced by many other factors, such as interest rates, inflation, economic growth, political events, consumer confidence, etc.

 For example, in 2020-2021, many investors were optimistic about the recovery of the global economy from the COVID-19 pandemic.
 They also bought stocks and cryptocurrencies at record highs.
 This created a solid bullish market sentiment that pushed their prices even further.
 On the other hand, some investors were pessimistic about the prospects of these assets due to rising inflation and interest rates and sold them at record lows.
 This created a strong bearish sentiment in the market that further dragged down their prices.